Kim Ngân Pagoda Entrance Gate

 The stupas at Kim Ngân Pagoda

 The Pagoda’s association with bullion was further elevated by the legend of how the Emperor Le Dai Hanh had two jars buried in nearby fields, one full of silver and the other gold.
 The legend says the reason was to incite a treasure hunt that would turn the then unused jungle into arable land.
-Either way, it was a smart move and the Kim Ngân Temple is often associated with wealth and fortune.
-Most pilgrims come here to pray for good luck in their business and commercial dealings.
+Either way, it was a smart move and the Kim Ngân Temple became associated with wealth and fortune.
+Even today, many pilgrims come here to pray for good luck in their business and commercial dealings.

 Architecture